 And yet, as I said, there are authentic leftist impulses even in the postmodern left.
 The desire for equality, for freedom, respect, dignity, an end to oppression—this is continuous with the old left, if not institutionally then at least in terms of values (the values of the Enlightenment—notwithstanding some feminists' dislike of the Enlightenment).
 Meanwhile, a new materialist left is rising amid the ashes of neoliberalism and allying, even fusing, with the identity-politics left.
 Thus, a broader, all-encompassing left, which in Hegelian fashion is "synthesizing" previous different strains, is on the march.
 All told, its influence is very beneficial, despite the excesses of campus and Twitter fanatics.

 Speaking of postmodernism, maybe I should get into that a little.
 Paglia is a virtuoso at "deconstructing" it, in particular the Holy Trinity of Lacan-Derrida-Foucault and their thousands of acolytes in American humanities departments.
 (Still today!
 This book came out thirty years ago and already she was fed up with the cult!
 And yet the cult has only grown since then, as has its political expression in subjectivist fanaticism!
 I've seen the best minds of my generation destroyed by madness.)
 Or rather, she's a virtuoso at mocking it in learned fashion, albeit without grounding her mockery in the sort of dispassionate analysis necessary to really destroy it.
 Her prose is luminous, hilarious, sparklingly witty and malicious.
 Her essay "Junk Bonds and Corporate Raiders: Academe in the Hour of the Wolf" may be the most vicious and entertaining diatribe I've ever read, outside of Marx (The Civil War in France) and Nietzsche.
-How refreshing it is to read an academic so exuberantly contemptuous of academia!
+How refreshing it is to read an academic so exuberantly contemptuous of the dominant intellectual culture!

 The following passage isn't one of the most brilliant, but it's interesting in its characteristic Paglian respect for both science and noble forms of religion: